THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Welcoming everyone, valuing diversity and expressing ourselves always are core aspects of the corporate culture and crucial to its growth and way of doing business.
 The Group thrives in diversity and engages in dialogue with all generations and cultures, aware that diversity is a resource, an opportunity for enrichment and an asset that makes companies stronger in global challenges.

-Since 2020, the commitment to strengthen the culture of inclusion and diversity, both within and outside the Group, has led to embark in a Diversity, Equity & Inclusion (DE&I) journey.
+Since 2020, the commitment to strengthen the culture of inclusion and diversity, both within and outside the Group, has led to embrace in a Diversity, Equity & Inclusion (DE&I) journey.

-Roles and responsibilities for the Diversity, Equity and Inclusion Committee were defined in 2021.
-This body, chaired by the Chief Corporate Strategy & Communication Officer and sponsored by the Chairman and Chief Executive Officer, is made up of the Chief Brand Officer, the Corporate HR Director, all the presidents of the Regions and the Art Director of Stone Island and pursues the mission of promoting all forms of inclusion and diversity.
+The Diversity, Equity and Inclusion Committee promotes inclusion and diversity in all their forms within the Group.
 It reports to the Nomination and Remuneration Committee, with which it shares the strategy and reports on the actions taken.
 The DE&I Committee aims to assess current internal policies and initiatives, defining a clear vision that, in line and synergy with the business, enables the Group to achieve outstanding levels in DE&I, developing areas of improvement, launching new initiatives and projects on diversity and constantly monitoring and measuring the progress made, with particular regard to the peculiarities of the communities where the Group operates.

 Drivers of the activities that are underway involve the following areas: